matplotlib/matplotlib/doc/api/next_api_changes/deprecations/XXXXX-AL.rst

 ``RendererAgg.tostring_rgb`` and ``FigureCanvasAgg.tostring_rgb``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-... are deprecated with no replacement.
+These have no direct replacement.
+Consider using ``tostring_argb`` instead,
+which should cover most use cases.